Daunte Wright’s shooting death rouses emotion in Brooklyn Center, which put a sympathetic mayor in charge of police

 Brooklyn Center officials and state officials, including Gov. Tim Walz (D), addressed the grief and anger in the community in news conferences Monday.
 Walz issued a 7 p.m. curfew that spanned four counties as leaders tried to acknowledge the emotion in the community while discouraging unrest.
 The results were mixed late Tuesday.

-At one of the vigils for Wright scheduled to end before the curfew, hundreds joined Wright’s family near the intersection where he was shot as a trumpeter played “Lift Every Voice and Sing.”
+At one of the vigils scheduled to end before the curfew, hundreds joined Wright’s family near the intersection where he was shot as a trumpeter played “Lift Every Voice and Sing.”
 A minister introduced Wright’s mother, Katie Wright, who told attendees, “My heart is literally broken into a thousand pieces, and I don’t know what to do or what to say.”

 At the Brooklyn Center Police Department, a protest organized by community groups ended an hour before the curfew, but hundreds of people, most of them in their 20s or younger, continued to stream.
 An officer issued a dispersal order over a bullhorn when the 7 p.m. curfew took effect, but the crowd remained, chanting Wright’s name and blaring songs from a nearby van.